vwhope/once-and-done/README.md

 * Created small, re-usable "components"
 * Used state/setState to initialize/update content
 * Defined/passed properties "props"
-* Used JSX syntax to combine markup and code
+* Used JSX syntax that combines markup and code
 * Rendered images both local and public
 * Deployed project using Heroku